Jess Glynne: Artistry

-Glynne's music incorporates pop, EDM, and soul, with elements of R&B.
+Glynne's music incorporates pop, R&B, and soul, with elements of dance.

 Glynne's musical influences include Frank Ocean and Amy Winehouse.
 She cites Adele, Sam Cooke, Destiny's Child, Aretha Franklin, Whitney Houston and Etta James as inspirations for her vocal style and rappers such as Eminem, Jay-Z and Kendrick Lamar for her songwriting.
 She has also listed India Arie, Beyoncé, Mary J. Blige, Girls Aloud, Spice Girls, Mariah Carey and Mavis Staples as musical inspirations.
 Glynne said that Lauryn Hill's The Miseducation of Lauryn Hill was the album that motivated her to start writing songs.

 Personal life

 Glynne was in a relationship with a woman that ended in 2013.
 Whilst I Cry When I Laugh was inspired by that particular break-up, Glynne has stated that she does not wish to be labelled as lesbian or bisexual.
-Glynne is an Arsenal supporter and has been in a relationship with sports broadcaster and former England women's and Arsenal women's footballer Alex Scott since the summer of 2023.
+Glynne is a lifelong supporter of Arsenal and has been in a relationship with sports broadcaster and former England women's and Arsenal women's footballer Alex Scott since the summer of 2023.

 In March 2021, Glynne received criticism for using the word "tranny" during an appearance on The Mo Gilligan Podcast, hosted by comedian Mo Gilligan.
 She subsequently apologised, stating that she was "unaware of the potency of the term until now."